njgeorge000158/Crowdfunding-ETL/SQL/README.md

-This folder includes this project's SQL script, images of the populated database tables, and the Entity-Relationship Diagram (ERD) for the Postgres Database.
+This folder has this project's SQL script, images of the populated database tables, and the Entity-Relationship Diagram (ERD) for the Postgres Database.

 ----